 Description: This course prepares entry level school health aides to function successfully in the school health environment.
 Students will learn to provide culturally sensitive and competent care to elementary, middle and high school students.
 Successful completion of the course will enable students to apply for a School Health Aide I position with the Hawai'i Department of Education (DOE).

 NURS 99V - Special Studies

 NURS 100 - Nurse Aide

-Class hours: 4 lecture and 6 lab Prereg: Qualified for ENG 21.
+Prereg: Qualified for ENG 100X.